juliancwirko/meteor-s-id/README.md

 ### Styling

 There will be more customization in the future.
-For now you can use mainClass as a namespace for DOM elements which has its own ids and classes.
+For now you can use `mainClass` (sId config) as a namespace for DOM elements which has its own ids and classes.
 As you can see if you provide your own css class in the config you will get simple unstyled template.

 You can take the package style.css file as a reference.